 Escapeartist would like to introduce its readers to the beautiful country of Vanuatu in the South Pacific.
 Vanuatu is an emerging growth destination, which is now in the process of opening up to the rest of the World.
-Several factors make Vanuatu an ideal place to visit and invest in and in our interview with a prominent Vanuatu businessman I think you will see why Escapeartist has selected Vanuatu as one of the best destinations in the world for your retirement, business activities and investments.
+Several factors make Vanuatu an ideal place to visit and invest in a Vanuatu real estate investment.
+And in our interview with a prominent Vanuatu businessman I think you will see why Escapeartist has selected Vanuatu as one of the best destinations in the world for your retirement, business activities and investments.

 “The result of the these million dollar prices for concrete boxes had placed an enormous price increase of 20 to 25% per annum over 50 to 60 months.
 It has been said in recent Property Reports that any growth of 4 x 20% is heading for leveling in demand.”